ShashankByalla/online_store_analysis/README.md

 Contributing

 Contributions are welcome!
-Please create a pull request or open an issue to discuss any changes
+Please create a pull request or open an issue to discuss any changes.